 The problem with exotics is that natural predators in the area may be non-existent.
 There is no counter-balance to their presence.
 To combat these, some growers will introduce predators in the local area to help curb pest numbers.

 Important factors must be calculated into this strategy.
 The predator that is being introduced must be carefully scrutinized to ensure it will not become an exotic pest itself.
 What else will that predator attempt to eat?
 What could happen if it runs out of prey?
 How does it reproduce?
 Does it interfere with the local eco-system?
+This is especially difficult when considering hedgehog cage requirements for indoor set ups.
+This small and tight places are much harder to control than a small piece of land.

 On the positive side, this method is very effective when done correctly.
 One of the earliest successes took place in California in the late 1800’s.
 The cottony cushion scale was decimating citrus crops until the Australian vedalia beetle was introduced as a counter-measure.
 After a few years, the cottony cushion scale was under control and the citrus industry was recovering.